The latest information on portable batteries, now essential for hikers

 - compact

-- Fast charging of devices with USB Power Delivery
+- Fast charging for your devices with USB Power Delivery

 - Fast charging of the battery itself

-- A wide range of terminals including USB C x 1 and USB A x 2
+- Abundant terminals with USB C x 1 and USB A x 2

 Favorite points

-- Fast charging of devices with USB Power Delivery
+- Fast charging for your devices with USB Power Delivery

 - Few terminals (USB A x 1, USB C x 1)

-Recommended 4 (Extra Cost Performance Category): Powerness U36 Mobile Battery
+Recommendation 4 (Bonus Value Category): Powerness U36 Mobile Battery

 Favorite points